sambeau/gork/docs/README.md

 ## Usage

-Gork can be used to compile and run game files.
+Gork! can be used to compile and run game files.
 Source files can be run directly or can be compiled to a binary format.

     Gork! - Experimental text adventure interpreter